 You will be working in cooperation with the lifeguarding staff and are expected to actively supervise campers in and out of the water.
 It is not a time to socialize!
-Each Group Leader, Assistant Group Leader and Volunteer will be assigned a child or group of children to supervise in/around the pool as follows:

-Addison Pool: Wading Pool: Wading Pool
+Staff should be stationed around the swimming facility as follows:

-Shallow End Only Swimmers: On the deck/in the pool at the 4 foot marker Proficient Swimmers: On the deck/in the pool in the deep water area
+Addison & Grange Pool:Shallow End Only Swimmers: On the deck at the 4 foot marker Proficient Swimmers:On the deck in deep water area (near slide @ Grange)

-Swimming Abilities
+Swimming Ability